gretkierewicz/dissertation/README.md

   Update for AdditionalHoursFactorData class
 - PensumAdditionalHoursFactorsSerializer / refactoring methods
 - Pensum model / new property - pensum_additional_horus_not_counted_into_limit + serializer update
+- README and minor additional hours factors JSON file update

 ### To be done:

 Major
+- Implement factors: deficits for contact hours and job-time hours limits
-- Setting up limits, pensum value and filters for employees possible to choose for plans/etc
+- Filters for employees possible to choose for plans/etc
-- In terms of §53/1 - consider including module's study types

 Minor
 - Implement custom filters, sorting or search